qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 layer would be the airline hubs, well-connected but with big distances between the airports.
 Local airports, along with railways and buses, build the middle layers with way higher density and smaller distances.
 Eventually, our bottom layer consists of local means of transport, which is the densest and has the smallest distances between the points.

+TODO: add a map with some connections between places

 When you travel, you don't have to check all the possible connections.
 You select an intercontinental flight, then a local one, and finally a bus or a taxi.
 All the decisions are made by distance between the points.
 The search process in HNSW is